Sobol sequence: The initialisation of Sobol’ numbers

 To construct a Sobol’ sequence, a set of direction numbers vi,j needs to be selected.
 There is some freedom in the selection of initial direction numbers.
 Therefore, it is possible to receive different realisations of the Sobol’ sequence for selected dimensions.
 A bad selection of initial numbers can considerably reduce the efficiency of Sobol’ sequences when used for computation.

 Arguably the easiest choice for the initialisation numbers is just to have the l-th leftmost bit set, and all other bits to be zero, i.e. mk,j = 1 for all k and j.
 This initialisation is usually called unit initialisation.
 However, such a sequence fails the test for Property A and A’ even for low dimensions and hence this initialisation is bad.

 Implementation and availability

 Good initialisation numbers for different numbers of dimensions are provided by several authors.
 For example, Sobol’ provides initialisation numbers for dimensions up to 51.
 The same set of initialisation numbers is used by Bratley and Fox.

 Initialisation numbers for high dimensions are available on Joe and Kuo.
 Peter Jäckel provides initialisation numbers up to dimension 32 in his book "Monte Carlo methods in finance".

 Other implementations are available as C, Fortran 77, or Fortran 90 routines in the Numerical Recipes collection of software.
 A free/open-source implementation in up to 1111 dimensions, based on the Joe and Kuo initialisation numbers, is available in C, and up to 21201 dimensions in Python and Julia.
 A different free/open-source implementation in up to 1111 dimensions is available for C++, Fortran 90, Matlab, and Python.

-Finally, commercial Sobol’ sequence generators are available within, for example, the NAG Library.
-A version is available from the British-Russian Offshore Development Agency (BRODA).
-MATLAB also contains an implementation as part of its Statistics Toolbox.